b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 lol. lmao.

-Edit:
-Hold on, now.
+Edit:<br>Hold on, now.
 The Church Newsroom seems to have edited that page since I had copied that info.
 I've added a link to an archived version.
 The page's contents nor [source](view-source:https://newsroom.churchofjesuschrist.org/style-guide2) have any indication that it has been modified since its publishing date in 2010.
 Very un-suspicious.

 &nbsp;